tlevesconte/portfolio-website/README.md

 ![Portfolio Application Mobile View2](https://raw.githubusercontent.com/tom-lv/my-portfolio-website/main/src/assets/mobile-2.png)

 ## Credit
-Inspiration for this site's design came from [brittanychiang.com](https://brittanychiang.com/).
+Inspiration for the design came from [brittanychiang.com](https://brittanychiang.com/).
 So all credit in that respect goes to her.
 Aside from that, I personally built the website from scratch using React, React-three-fiber (for the animated displacement object) and Tailwind CSS.